CookieUzen/web-notes/_docs/cs/unit 1.md

 We can prevent data loss by:
 - backup files
-- offsite storage
+- off site storage
 - using a firewall
 - remove hard copy (printed data)
 - use anti-virus software

 `Redundency` is the term describing duplication of hardware.
-Redundancy allows for failsafe in case of hardware failure, reducing downtime.
+Redundancy allows for fail safe in case of hardware failure, reducing downtime.
 A `failover system `will switch a failed device to its red (essentially having extra copies of the same hardware).

 Securing the system can also prevent data loss due to malicious software or people.